Lecturer at Washington University in St. Louis

 Assessment should make understanding visible.

-My iTeach talks focus on a practical question: if students have access to powerful AI tools, what kinds of assessment still help them learn and still tell us what they understand?
+These talks and panels come from a practical classroom problem: if students have access to powerful AI tools, what kinds of assessment still help them learn and still tell us what they understand?

 01